-It looks like big events are finally returning to the 305!
-Originally meant to happen earlier in February, South Beach’s famous Wine & Food Festival will now be returning this month with a whole host of new COVID-19 measures that promise to bring guests all of the fun and top-notch cuisine of past festivals in a safe and enjoyable environment.
+A star-studded weekend awaits as South Beach’s famous Wine & Food Festival (SOBEWFF) returns this month with a whole host of experiences that promise all of the fun and top-notch cuisine of past festivals in addition to brand-new ones!

-For more information on tickets and COVID-19 guidelines make sure to check out SOBEWFF’s website here.
+For more information on the hottest and tastiest event in town, make sure to check out SOBEWFF’s website here.